moest-np/incubator/2024-05_school_mapping/solutions/solution2/README.md

    - `आवि` -> `आ वि`

 2. **Extracting District Information**:
    We extracted the last word from each school's entry, as it represents the district name, and stored this in a new column called "Potential District."
 We then created another column, "Location_1," which contains the location name without the last word and words after 'वि'.
-Next, we loaded a list of districts from a `jilla.csv` file and performed a fuzzy matching process that compares the "Potential District" values with the loaded district list, ensuring high similarity.
+Next, we loaded a list of districts from a `jilla.tsv` file and performed a fuzzy matching process that compares the "Potential District" values with the loaded district list, ensuring high similarity.
 This method helps in standardizing the district and location information, making the dataset cleaner and more reliable for further analysis.

 3. **Transliterating Devanagari Script**:
    We transliterated columns containing Devanagari script into Latin script using the ITRANS scheme, creating new columns with the transliterated text for each original column.